 As of the Record Date, Steel Holdings and its affiliates beneficially owned 48,389,990 shares of the Company's Common Stock (including Presently Exercisable Rights), representing approximately 56.3% of our outstanding shares of Common Stock.
 Steel Holdings GP is the general partner of Steel Holdings.
 Warren G. Lichtenstein, the Executive Chairman of our Board, is also the Executive Chairman of Steel Holdings GP.
-Glen Kassan, our Vice Chairman of the Board and former Chief Administrative Officer, is also affiliated with Steel Holdings GP.
+Glen Kassan, our Vice Chairman of the Board and former Chief Administrative Officer, is an employee of Steel Services.
 Jack L. Howard, the President and a director of Steel Holdings GP, was appointed to the Board upon the closing of the Preferred Stock Transaction described below.
-William T. Fejes, an employee of a subsidiary of Steel Holdings, was appointed to the Board upon the closing of the Preferred Stock Transaction described below.
+William T. Fejes, the President of Steel Services, was appointed to the Board upon the closing of the Preferred Stock Transaction described below.
 Full biographical information for Messrs.
 Lichtenstein, Kassan, Howard and Fejes can be found above in Proposal 1 under the section entitled "Information Concerning the Directors and the Board's Nominees."
 Prior to his passing, Mr. Bergamo was a director of Steel Holdings and of the Company and also served as Chairman of the Company's Audit Committee.